 As we’ve been searching for a location [for the Co-op] and dealing with developers, I’ve been able to use my CPI knowledge.

-CPI taught me to be less of body to attend meetings, and more of an active and engaged individual who can offer advice and help the group figure out what the right questions are.
+CPI taught me to be a more active and engaged individual at meetings who can offer advice and help the group figure out what the right questions are.

 Anthony’s CPI planning and zoning knowledge also helps him in his role as member of the Lower Moyamensing Civic Association (LoMo) Zoning & Planning Committee.
 He describes how CPI has empowered him to “research more effectively the issues that relate to zoning for us…we’re primarily a residential neighborhood—RSA-5 with a sprinkling of CMX-2 which are mainly corner stores, dry cleaners, and the like.”